kumahq/kuma/docs/generated/cmd/kumactl/kumactl_generate_user-token.md

 ```

-Generate token
+Generate token using a control plane
 $ kumactl generate user-token --name john.doe@example.com --group users --valid-for 24h

+Generate token using offline signing key
+$ kumactl generate user-token --name john.doe@example.com --group users --valid-for 24h --signing-key-path /keys/key.pem --kid 1

 ```

 ### Options

 ```
       --group strings             group of the user
   -h, --help                      help for user-token
+      --kid string                ID of the key that is used to issue a token.
+Required when --signing-key-path is used.
       --name string               name of the user
+      --signing-key-path string   path to a file that contains private signing key.
+When specified, control plane won't be used to issue the token.
       --valid-for duration        how long the token will be valid (for example "24h")
 ```

 ### Options inherited from parent commands